Feast your eyes on these uniquely beautiful indie games from E3

 It reminds me a bit of Abuse, a classic side-scrolling shooter with free mouse aiming and scary aliens.
 But its art style is far more reminiscent of the excellent Downwell, which itself was modeled on (I believe) the original Game Boy’s four-shade palette.
 Minit is another recent example of successfully using this ultra-pared-down look.

 Noita (Swedish for “witch”) is one I’ve actually been following for a while now.
-At first glance this looks sort of like a dig-’em-up, a la Terraria, but the visual and gameplay twist is that every pixel is physically simulated.
-That means everything in the game can be burned, exploded, melted, and so on — dirt will fall, fire will spread, water (and acid, and lava) will flow and escape its container.
+At first glance this looks sort of like a dig-’em-up, à la Terraria, but the visual and gameplay twist is that every pixel is physically simulated.
+That means everything in the game can be burned, exploded, melted and so on — dirt will fall, fire will spread, water (and acid, and lava) will flow and escape its container.

-You also create your own spells as you delve deeper into the procedurally-generated caves looking for “unknown mysteries.”
+You also create your own spells as you delve deeper into the procedurally generated caves looking for “unknown mysteries.”
 Well, that’s a bit redundant, but you get the idea.
 It looks like a real blast.

 Signalis goes retro, but in a much different direction than most others.
 Instead of recreating the beloved pixel art of the SNES or Saturn, it goes to the less-beloved chunky polygons of the PlayStation era.
 Think Resident Evil.
 I’m also reminded of the cutscenes from Another World.